-A contract asset is recognised when the Group recognises revenue (see note 4.16) before being unconditionally entitled to the consideration under the payment terms set out in the contract.
-Contract assets are assessed for ECL and are reclassified to receivables when the right to the consideration has become unconditional (see note 4.7).
+A contract asset is recognised when the Group recognises revenue before being unconditionally entitled to the consideration under the payment terms set out in the contract.
+Contract assets are assessed for ECL and are reclassified to receivables when the right to the consideration has become unconditional.

-A contract liability is recognised when the customer pays consideration before the Group recognises the related revenue (see note 4.16).
+A contract liability is recognised when the customer pays consideration before the Group recognises the related revenue.
 A contract liability would also be recognised if the Group has an unconditional right to receive consideration before the Group recognises the related revenue.
-In such cases, a corresponding receivable would also be recognised (see note 4.7).
+In such cases, a corresponding receivable would also be recognised.